 – The letter’s issuer is a qualified mental health professional who is treating you, as well as their license details (date and authority of issue, type of license)

 – Your emotional support animal is necessary for your ongoing treatment, including for support during travel and/or at your destination.

 Take CertaPet’s pre-screening to see if you qualify for an emotional support animal in Canada.

 Canadian Transportation Agency Law: What You Need to Know When Flying with Your ESA

-To fly with your ESA, you’ll first need to know more about the laws and rights that protect you in Canada.
+To fly with your ESA, you’ll first need to know more about the laws and rights.